wardmundy/php-api-tesla/README.md

 NOTE: TOKENS last for 90 days!
 After 90 days, you must rerun token.php and vehicle.php.
 You'll be reminded.

 RESOLVING FAILURES: If you get a failure noting "could_not_wake_buses", simply rerun the script a second time.

+Special thanks to <a href="https://teslamotorsclub.com/tmc/members/hanklloydright.20679/">Hank Lloyd Right of the Tesla Motors Forum</a> for numerous PHP suggestions.